huggingface/diffusers/docs/source/en/using-diffusers/other-formats.md

 )
 ```

-Then you can generate an image like:
+Then, you can generate an image like:

 ```py
 from diffusers import DiffusionPipeline